sashimii/LPC2018Policies/README.md

 * there will be strong pressure in the coming years to export water to countries experiencing drought and a lack of drinking water (United States and the Middle East).

-**BE IT RESOLVED** Canada recognize freshwater as a Canadian Heritage asset and grant the status as a resource to exercise full sovereignty;  BE IT RESOLVEDto regulate ecosystem conservation for current and future populations, steps be taken to determine federal governance with the provinces to justify nonmarket management of this resource (freshwater) and conservation of fresh water supplies.
+**BE IT RESOLVED** Canada recognize freshwater as a Canadian Heritage asset and grant the status as a resource to exercise full sovereignty;

+**BE IT RESOLVED** to regulate ecosystem conservation for current and future populations, steps be taken to determine federal governance with the provinces to justify nonmarket management of this resource (freshwater) and conservation of fresh water supplies.
 (Quebec)

  -------------------